Personal Injury Claims- The Value, Settlement and Lawsuit.

 As discussed above, from a purely legal standpoint, an at-fault driver is responsible for all the injuries or damages, including medical expenses, arising from a car wreck or a motorcycle accident that he caused.
 However, from a practical standpoint, the question is whether the potential recovery is worth the extra litigation costs and attorney fees to justify prolonged litigation.
 If you, the injured motorist, purchased underinsured motorist insurance before the car wreck or motorcycle accident occurred, most of the time it is not going to be advantageous to sue the at-fault driver through a personal injury lawsuit.
 Why?
 Because of the underinsured motorist coverage you purchased, you effectively transferred the risk of collecting a worthless Judgment to your own automobile insurance carrier.
 For more details on how all these scenarios work out, get help from a personal injury attorney in Louisville KY.

 Chances are the at-fault driver has nothing to collect a Judgment from, asset-wise, and that he can void the Judgment through Bankruptcy proceedings.
 If an individual has a lot of wealth, they generally have a lot of insurance to protect that wealth.
 If they don’t have a lot of wealth, why would they spend a lot of money on insurance to protect assets they don’t have?
-To get answers to these and more questions, contact a car accident lawyer in Louisville KY.
+To get answers to these and more questions, contact a Louisville car accident lawyer.

 The key to whether you can collect on a Judgment is whether the at-fault party has enough assets to collect against.
 If someone has a house that you can foreclose on a bank account or a bank account you can garnish, then collection procedures can result in money that may satisfy your judgment.
 On the other hand, if someone is driving around with just $25,000 in insurance liability coverage, chances are they have nothing to collect that judgment from.
 A lot of insurance coverage tends to mean a lot of assets to protect.
 If a drunk driver has just enough insurance coverage to lawfully operate a motor vehicle on the road, chances are he doesn’t own a house and he is just getting by each week on their salary.
 Further, if your Judgment is just one of several that they have against them, they are not going to be intimidated by your collections efforts.